rnea7840/developer-portal/docs/testing.md

 New routes need to be added to the `testPaths` array in `e2ehelpers.ts` so that they can be covered by both the accessibility tests and visual regression tests.

+Set `TEST_HOST` to the url to use in the end to end testing.
+If not set a server will be spun up for the duration of the tests.
+Server setup can be found in `jest-puppeteer.conifg.js`.

 ### Visual Regression Testing